-For students starting a new school in August/September 2023 decisions on transport eligibility will be sent to parents directly during April/May 2023.
-Decisions on Post 16 will be much later in the year, please note that families have to apply every year for a Post 16 transport grant.
+For students starting a new school in August/September 2024 decisions on transport eligibility will be sent to parents directly during April/May 2024.
+Decisions on Post 16 grants will be issued during the first term of the academic year, so that attendance at college can be checked, with the grant payment being issued by October half term.
+Please note that families have to apply every year for a Post 16 transport grant.